 There is both much confusion over what a Sports Masseur is and what one does or can offer.
 This is due to the fact that there are so many people practicing ‘massage' and so many practitioners with different skills and levels of experience.
-A Sports massage is ideal to treat injuries and as well as a preventative treatment dealing with the health of muscle and connective tissue, range of movement, tone, symmetry, balance of muscle and quality of posture.
+A medical massage or sports massage at Salon Serenity Spa in Wake Forest, Raleigh NC located between the TPC Wakefield Plantation and the Heritage area is ideal to treat injuries and as well as a preventative treatment dealing with the health of muscle and connective tissue, range of movement, tone, symmetry, balance of muscle and quality of posture.

 As practitioners, our backgrounds, training and working experiences do make our individual ways of working quite different.
 When you couple this with the varying shapes and sizes of clients, their own tolerance levels and their differing requirements, treatments can alter tremendously.
 This can include the standard ‘massage' techniques, stroking through muscles groups or picking specific muscles out and creating movement within them in different directions or at varying depths and strengths.
 It could also be the isolation of a muscle or muscle groups and stretching them in any number of ways with client participation, passive/subtle movements along the muscle body or indeed deep into specific areas as deemed appropriate.Working into specific areas concentrating efforts to break down tensions or ‘adhesions' may be required or separating the layers of connective tissue may be the key to remedy the situation in hand.

 When looking at and treating the injury or symptoms, root causes are also carefully considered and this may lead the treatment into other areas around the body.
 Some of these areas may seem quite a strange to work on to begin with given the case scenario and therefore advising the client is always something that I try to achieve in the most simplistic, understandable way.